Samuel Tenka

 But if not, he shall return the Act, with his objections, to the Senate and the House, both of which shall enter the objections at large on their journal and proceed to reconsider it.
 If after such reconsideration two thirds of both Chambers approve of the Act, it shall take effect.
 But either way, the votes of both Chambers shall be determined by "yeas" and "nays", and the names of the persons voting for and against the Act shall be entered on the journal of each Chamber respectively.

-If such Act shall not be returned by the President within 12 days equivalent to 10 days excluding Sundays after it shall have been presented to him, the same shall take effect, in like manner as if he had signed it, unless the Congress by their adjournment prevent its return, in which case the Act shall not take effect.
+If such Act shall not be returned by the President within 10 days (excluding Sundays) after it shall have been presented to him, the same shall take effect, in like manner as if he had signed it, unless the Congress by their adjournment prevent its return, in which case the Act shall not take effect.

 FILIBUSTER --- An Act of Congress whose constitutionality relies on the General Welfare Clause, or on any but a strictest reasonable construction of the Interstate Commerce Clause, or on any but a strictest reasonable construction of the Necessary and Proper Clause, shall be called "expansive", and an "expansive" act shall pass the Senate only with the approval of three fifths of Senators duly sworn.

-A group of more than two fifths of Senators present may, while voting "Nay", affix to an Act a signed argument that that act is "expansive".
-Thereupon, the act shall take effect only if the President, on the basis of constitutional text alone and not the public good, believes the argument to be flawed and signs with the Act an attestation to and explanation of this belief.
-The Courts of the United States shall prioritize such laws for judicial review.
+But should the Senate regard an Act to be not "expansive", nevertheless a group of more than two fifths of Senators present may, while voting "Nay", affix to an Act a signed argument that that Act is "expansive".
+Thereupon, the Act shall take effect only if the President, on the basis of constitutional text alone and not the public good, believes the argument to be flawed and signs with the Act an attestation to and explanation of this belief.
+The Courts of the United States shall prioritize Acts that so pass for judicial review.

 Powers of the Congress